Louis Auguste, Duke of Maine: Cellamare Conspiracy

-After their release, Louis-Auguste and his wife led a more subdued, compatible life at the château de Sceaux, bought by Louis XIV for du Maine, where his wife created a little court attended by popular literary figures of the day.
+After their release, Louis-Auguste and his wife led a more subdued, compatible life at the Château de Sceaux, bought by Louis XIV for du Maine, where his wife created a little court attended by popular literary figures of the day.
 They also had a new home in Paris.
 On 27 December 1718, before their exile, he and his wife had purchased an unfinished house in Paris on the rue de Bourbon (now rue de Lille) from his wife's sister, Marie Thérèse de Bourbon.
 It was originally designed by the architect Robert de Cotte, but they had hired a new architect, Armand-Claude Mollet, to enlarge and redesign it.
 It was completed before their return from exile and became known as the Hôtel du Maine (destroyed 1838).

 Louise Bénédicte tried on several occasions to marry off their children.
 First, she tried to marry their son and main heir, Louis Auguste de Bourbon, to his first cousin Charlotte Aglaé, Mademoiselle de Valois, daughter of du Maine's younger sister, Françoise-Marie de Bourbon.
 The young Mademoiselle de Valois refused, however.

 Later, Louise-Bénédicte tried to marry off Mademoiselle du Maine twice.
 First, she offered her daughter's hand to the duc de Guise, but that marriage never materialised.
 She then offered the girl to the widower, Jacques I, Prince of Monaco, who was often at Versailles.
 Despite offering a large dowry to each man, neither accepted.
-Mademoiselle du Maine eventually died in 1743, alone and single, at the age thirty-five.
+Mademoiselle du Maine eventually died in 1743, alone and single, at the age of thirty-five.
 She was buried at the Église at Sceaux.

 It was at Sceaux that du Maine died on 14 May 1736 at the age of sixty-six, during the reign of his grandnephew Louis XV, by now a young man of twenty-six years.
 The House of Bourbon-Maine became extinct at the death of his eldest son, the prince de Dombes, in 1775.

 The large du Maine fortune was inherited by their cousin, the duc de Penthièvre, the only son of du Maine's younger brother, Louis-Alexandre de Bourbon, comte de Toulouse.